vdhamer/Photo-Club-Hub/.github/README.md

         - the `town` and `fullName` fields are required.
         - `town` and `fullName` must exactly match the corresponding fields in the `root.level1.json` file.
     - `members` is a container for information about current and past members.
 Technically these correspond to the `MemberPortfolio` class in the CoreData database.</p>
+- **Optional** fields (that are ignored)
+        - the `level2URL` field can be included, but it's value does _not_ overrule the `level2URL` value in `root.level1.json` for safety reasons.
-- **Optional** fields
+- **Optional** fields (that are used)
     - `club`
-        - a club's `nickName`, `latitude`, `longitude`, and `website` overrule the corresponding`root.level1.json` fields if needed.
+        - a club's `nickName`, `latitude`, `longitude`, and `website` overrule the corresponding `root.level1.json` fields if needed.
 This allows a club to _correct_ centrally provided information.</p>
-        - the `level2URL` field can be included, but it's value does _not_ overrule the `level2URL` value in `root.level1.json` for safety reasons.
-    - `members`
     - `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.
     - `infixName` will often be empty.
 It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst".
         - An omitted "infixName" is equivalent to "infixName" = "".
     - the `level3URL` field allows the app to find the next level list about the selected images per member.</p>
+    - the `roles` field indicate whether a member fullfills a role as officer (e.g. chairman) of the club.
+If a given `role` is not mentioned, the default value of `false` is used.
+So most `members` may not have any `role` or even a `roles` section.
+    - the `stat` entries indicate the members status w.r.t. this club.
+If `stat` is missing, all values default to `false'.
+    - `isFormerMember` can be set to true if the person left the club and the club wants to keep that member's Portfolio visible.
+    - `isHonaryMember` can be used if the person is a special member and for example doesn't pay dues anymore.
+    - `isMentor` is for coaches who coach or previously (`isFormerMember` to `true`) coached the club.
+They can have a Portfolio (e.g. with pictures of them or pictures of their own work).
+    - `isProspectiveMember` is a candidate future member who already participates in some of the club activities, but is formally not a member yet.
+    - `birthday` can be the full date of birth, but the year can also be left at 9999 to mask out the actual age.
+    - `website` is a website about that member's photography.
+The app can link to that site.
+    - `featuredImage` is a link to a single image shown beside the member's name in the membership list.
+    - `level3URL` is link to a file containing selected images of this particular member.
 </details></ul>

 ### Level 3.
 Adding Images